There are many ways to

 donate.
 Click here to find out:

-FOMOS and the Municipality of Central Manitoulin are collaborating on a series of workshops, exercise classes and a Drop-in afternoon for seniors.
-Details below:
+FOMOS and the Municipality of Central Manitoulin have been collaborating on a series of workshops, exercise classes and Drop-in afternoons for seniors.
+Details below!

 -